What Is Play Action in Football?

 What is a play-action pass?+

-A play-action pass is a play where the quarterback fakes handing the ball to a running back, then keeps it and throws a pass.
-The fake is designed to make defenders react to a run so receivers can get open downfield.
+A play-action pass is a play where the quarterback fakes handing the ball to a running back, then keeps it and throws.
+The fake is designed to make linebackers and safeties step toward the run, opening throwing lanes behind them for receivers running downfield.

 Why does play action work?+

-It works because defenders, especially linebackers and safeties, are trained to stop the run.
-When they step toward the fake handoff, they leave gaps in pass coverage that the offense can throw into.
+It works because defenders, especially linebackers and safeties, are coached to read run keys and react instantly.
+When they step toward the fake handoff, they vacate the middle of the field.
+Every yard they move forward is a yard of coverage space the offense gains behind them.

 Does play action need a good running game?+